Showoffs: Pilot

 On May 24, 1975, Larry Blyden hosted a couple pilots for Showoffs.
 Elaine Joyce, Ron Masak, Linda Kaye Henning, and Dick Gautier were the celebrities, and the format was the one used in the first half of the series' run.

-Shortly after the pilots finished taping, Blyden went on a short vacation to Morocco.
-While driving to Tan-Tan, his rental car went off the road and overturned, knocking him unconscious.
-Doctors in an Agadir hospital were unable to contact Blyden's family for several days as Blyden had been carrying no identification.

-Blyden died on June 6, just twenty-four days before the series was to premiere.
-Bobby Van replaced him as host when the series premiered.

 Series

-Goodson-Todman had very little time to react to Blyden's death (the first tapings for the series were only a few days away) and substituted Van into the hosting role.
-This last-minute change may have deterred potential viewers, although Van had proven himself quite popular as a panelist on Goodson-Todman's Match Game and Tattletales.
-Promos that had been made prior to Blyden's death (using clips from one of the pilots, as was common with soon-to-debut games) had to be edited to remove his voice and face.
+Shortly after the pilots finished taping, Blyden took a short vacation to Morocco.While there, he lost control of his rental vehicle, which crashed and overturned on the side of the road, and suffered injuries that would claim his life on June 6, 1975.
+Since the show was set to begin taping shortly after, Goodson-Todman needed to find a substitute on very short notice and chose Van, who had been a fixture for the company on Tattletales and Match Game.

-Showoffs debuted on June 30, 1975 at 12:00 Noon (11:00 AM Central), replacing Password and inheriting its predecessor's ratings problems.
-Despite facing the much-hyped but popularly-and-critically-panned Magnificent Marble Machine on NBC, Showoffs could not make any sort of dent in CBS's hit daytime drama The Young and the Restless, which had become a top-ten show by that point.
+Showoffs debuted on June 30, 1975, at noon (11:00 am Central), replacing Password and inheriting its predecessor's ratings problems.
+Despite facing Magnificent Marble Machine on NBC, Showoffs could not make any dent in CBS's The Young and the Restless, which had become a top-ten show by that point.

-The game finished its six-month run on the day after Christmas and bowed out in favor of the ailing Let's Make a Deal, which left its 1:30 PM (12:30 Central) slot after over 11 years on two different networks; the ABC version would be canceled six months later.
-A scheduling shuffle involving Rhyme and Reason made way for Regis Philbin's first shot as a game show host, The Neighbors.
+The game finished its six-month run on the day after Christmas and bowed out in favor of Let's Make a Deal, which left its 1:30 pm (12:30 Central) slot after over eleven years on two different networks; the ABC version would be canceled six months later.
+A scheduling shuffle involving Rhyme and Reason made way for The Neighbors.

-Revival
+Revivals

 Showoffs was later revived on CBS from 1984 to 1986 under the title Body Language with Tom Kennedy as host.
 Johnny Olson announced from the debut through his death in October 1985, after which Gene Wood (Showoffs announcer) and Bob Hilton announced through the end of the run.
+Additionally, Kennedy once said about the show that "Goodson was in love with Showoffs, so he asked his staff to rework the idea!".

+An unsold pilot for ABC called Body Talkwas hosted by one of the celebrity players Vicki Lawrence and was announced by rotating Body Language announcer Gene Wood.
+It was taped from October 11 until 12, 1990.

+The online Buzzr version of Body Languagehosted by internet personality Cynthia LuCiette featured various internet personalities from YouTube instead of a celebrity and civilian combination aired in 2015.